The Martial Compendium 5E

 At 6th level, you learn how to use your colossal weapon to its full potential.
 While wielding a two-handed melee weapon, it is treated as having the Reach property.

-In addition, when you wield an oversized weapon, it provides half cover to you and allied creatures within 5 feet.
+In addition, when you wield an oversized weapon, it provides you half cover.

 At 10th level, your attack land with tremendous force, knocking your foes aback.
-When you hit a creature with a Heavy melee weapon that is no more than one size category larger than you, you may push it up to 10 feet away from you.
-In addition, if you score a critical hit with such a weapon, the creature is also knocked prone.
+When you hit a creature with a Heavy melee weapon that is no more than one size category larger than you, you may push it up to 15 feet away from you.
+You can then Move up to half your Speed straight toward the target without provoking Opportunity Attacks.

 Severing Steel